KaneDeNooijer/KaneDeNooijer/README.md

 # ⌨️ Will you implement code from other people?
 Take a look at the readme file in a repository.
-If the file DOESN'T state anything about being open for outside commits, code, etc, then don't try to send any commits, I WILL ignore or decline them!
+If the file DOESN'T state anything about being open for outside commits, code, etc, then don't bother trying to send any commits, I WILL ignore them!

 # 🖥️ What can I find on your GitHub page?
 I'll post my own and school projects on this page, and since you (hopefully) read this entire introduction, why not take a quick look!